cesar-rgon/simple-kf2server-launcher-deprecated/README.md

 ![More parameters](images/en/moreParameters.jpg)

 **Install server**: Install a new Killing Floor 2 server or update an existing one through SteamCmd application.
+You can upgrade to official versions or beta ones.

 ![Install server](images/en/installServer.jpg)